ayusjakhmola25/PORTFOLIO/README.md

 I'm currently pursuing **BCA in Cyber Security**.
 I enjoy experimenting with code, learning new technologies, and turning ideas into real-world applications.

-> "Code is like humor.
-When you have to explain it, it’s bad." – Cory House

 ---